awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-launch-template.md

    1. **Delete on termination**: Choose whether the network interface is deleted when the Auto Scaling group scales in and terminates the instance to which the network interface is attached\.

-1. For **Advanced Details**, expand the section to view the fields and specify any additional parameters for the instances\.
+1. For **Advanced details**, expand the section to view the fields and specify any additional parameters for the instances\.
    + **Purchasing option**: You have the option to request Spot Instances and specify the maximum price you are willing to pay per instance hour\.
 For this to work with an Auto Scaling group, you must specify a one\-time request with no end date\.
 For more information, see [Launching Spot Instances in Your Auto Scaling Group](asg-launch-spot-instances.md)\.
 **Important**
 If you plan to specify multiple instance types and purchase options when you configure your Auto Scaling group, leave these fields empty\.
 For more information, see [Auto Scaling Groups with Multiple Instance Types and Purchase Options](asg-purchase-options.md)\.